 That’s it - now your yeast is awake and happy and you can use as directed in your soft pretzel recipe.
 If the yeast never bubbles and foams, it’s likely “dead” and you will want to start over with new yeast.
 You’ll be happier to find that out now, rather than later!

-- If you are using active dry yeast, be sure to proof the yeast.
-It helps “wake it up” and it also lets you know ASAP whether your yeast is good or not.
+- If you are using active dry yeast, proof the yeast.
+It helps “wake it up” and lets you know ASAP whether your yeast is good.

 - Using a standing mixer helps knead your dough properly and keeps your table just a little cleaner!

-- Check the size of bread pans you’ve got and adjust to the number of loaves accordingly!
+- Check the size of the bread pans and adjust to the number of loaves accordingly!

 - Take the internal temperature of your bread to be sure it’s baked through.
 It should read 195 degrees F in the center.